Connes spectral distances, quantum discord and coherence of qubits: Connes spectral distances between two-qubit states

 Now let us study the Connes spectral distances between two-qubit states in this noncommutative space.
-Usually, the calculations are much more cumbersome and complicated than those in the $2D$ case.
+Usually, the calculations in the $4D$ fermionic phase space are much more cumbersome and complicated than those in the $2D$ case.
 For simplicity, here we only study the spectral distances between the states $|ij\rangle$, $i,j=0,1$.

 First, let us consider the spectral distance between $|00\rangle$ and $|10\rangle$,